elbart/hyde-buildout/README.rst

     make run

-Now you can server to ``http://localhost:8080`` to watch your site.
+Now you can surf to ``http://localhost:8080`` in your browser to watch your site.

 Publishing
 ==========